rgraingerdev/MS4Final/README.md

 * HTML - Was used for the structure of the page.
 * CSS - was used for the style of elements.
 * Python - Was used to add to create backend tables and interactivity.
+* Django - Was used as the main framework
 * SQLalchemy - used for creating tables to store user information.
 * ElephantSQL - Used to manage tables
 * Github - is the hosting site for storing the code and version control.
 * Heroku - was used to deploy the site.
 * balsamiq - used for wireframes.
 * Fontawesome - for icons on navbar.
-* google fonts - used for the Inter font.
 * Devtools - used for debugging and testing to ensure responsiveness.
 * Google chrome lighthouse - used for testing.
 * W3C HTML Validator - used for validating HTML of the page.
 * W3C CSS validator - used for validating CSS of the page.

 ## Testing
-The Developer Friends has undergone comprehensive testing to guarantee that it operates properly and offers a satisfying user experience.
+The Megashop has undergone comprehensive testing to guarantee that it operates properly and offers a satisfying user experience.
 The website has been tested on a variety of hardware, browsers, and operating systems, including:

 Systems running Windows, macOS, and Linux.
 Web browsers such as Safari, Edge, Firefox and Chrome that can run on mobile and desktop.